CSC207-UofT/course-project-ufinders/Phase0/progress_report.md

 Oliver:

-Have worked on: Skeleton code for Item, revised changes to Item_Manager and User_Controls, made sure code was working in different stages of development, modified unit tests for Item to make it more concise
+Have worked on: Skeleton code for Item, revised changes to Item_Manager and User_Controls, made sure code was working in different stages of development, modified unit tests for Item to make it more concise.
+Plan to work on: Create more unit tests for the code